onedigitas/kit-code/apps/web/README.md

 Provides:

 - connection status and setup guidance
-- copyable Codex / Claude setup prompts
+- copyable Codex / Claude setup prompts with minimum requirements popovers
-- links to the public README and campaign landing page
+- about dialog and links to the public README and campaign landing page

 ### Activity Dashboard